 ― Aimless, Tuesday, 30 September 2014 05:10 (two years ago) Permalink

 Very weird to me how Wells Fargo can get fined $185 million for opening fake bank accounts and issuing fake credit cards and the stock price basically doesn't budge.
 I realize that the $185 million itself is not a lot in the grand scheme of their earnings, but I would think the fake accounts part would matter.
 Maybe it's balanced out by their firing of 5300 employees -- wall street loves layoffs!

-― the last famous person you were surprised to discover was actually (man alive), Friday, 9 September 2016 14:09 (eight months ago) Permalink
+― the last famous person you were surprised to discover was actually (man alive), Friday, 9 September 2016 14:09 (nine months ago) Permalink

 vxx (etf based on volatility index) is shooting up today.
 Wonder if we're seeing the beginnings of a big fall selloff.

-― the last famous person you were surprised to discover was actually (man alive), Friday, 9 September 2016 16:01 (eight months ago) Permalink
+― the last famous person you were surprised to discover was actually (man alive), Friday, 9 September 2016 16:01 (nine months ago) Permalink

 Yesterday’s Senate Banking Committee hearing on Wells Fargo should have ended with CEO John Stumpf hauled off in handcuffs.
 In a little over two hours, Stumpf revealed enough information, combined with what was already known in public records and filings, to make a powerful case for securities fraud.
 Specifically, that he touted fraudulent sales figures to investors as evidence of the bank’s growth, boosting the stock price and personally benefiting by $200 million.
 Worst of all, Stumpf used low-paid workers as the raw materials for this scheme, and as the scapegoats when it unraveled....